Skip to main content

 How to Store and Manage Documents in Uku

-Uku integrates with Google Drive, OneDrive, SharePoint, and Dropbox.
-Upload a document once; it syncs to your repository and appears on client cards, tasks, the client portal, and incoming emails.
-All files live under each client’s Documents tab.
+Uku integrates with Google Drive, OneDrive, SharePoint, and Dropbox to centralize document storage.
+Upload once and files sync to your repository, appearing on client cards, tasks, and the client portal.

 Updated this week